-So what can we do to make sure this doesn't happen - or if it does happen, what is the quickest way to end the suffering?
+So what can we do to ensure this doesn't happen - or if it does happen, what is the quickest way to end the suffering?
 There are many ways to help eliminate this problem and to keep it away.

 Increase water intake

-Starting off simply, increase your water intake - dramatically.
 It could simply be a simple case of lack of water in your intestines.
-It is usually recommended that you drink 8-10 glasses of water per day, and WARM liquids help even more.
+Starting simply, increase your water intake - dramatically.
+It is usually recommended that you drink 8 to 10 glasses of water daily, and WARM liquids help even more.

-My next go to if that doesn't work is Miralax.
+My next go-to if that doesn't work is Miralax.
 Miracle Powder!
-As a cancer patient, I deal with the possibility of constipation everyday, so if I miss one day having a bowel movement, I increase my water intake.
-If day 2 arrives, then I start with taking Miralax once a day mixed with water.
+As a cancer patient, I deal with the possibility of constipation every day, so if I miss one day having a bowel movement, I increase my water intake.
+If day 2 arrives, I start with taking Miralax once a day mixed with water.

+The cramping that comes with constipation is horrible.
 Quite honestly, Miralax is my miracle remedy.
-Within two days, I'm fine.
-Now, don't sit there and think those two days are fun and happy, because they are not.
-The cramping that comes with constipation is horrible.
+Within two days, I'll be fine.
+Please don't sit there and think those two days are fun and happy because they are not.

 Stay ahead of the discomfort